 At The Ocean Cleanup our mission is to rid the world’s oceans of plastic.
 Our first target is the Great Pacific Garbage Patch, the largest accumulation of floating trash in the world, containing 1.8 trillion toxic pieces of plastic.

-Once captured by the currents of one of the five ocean garbage patches, the plastic persists, meaning the garbage can continue to do damage for decades or even centuries to come.
+Once captured by the currents of one of the five ocean garbage patches, the plastic persist, meaning the garbage can continue to do damage for decades or even centuries to come.
 On top of that, the plastic will become more harmful over time.
 Sunlight weakens plastic, causing it to fragment into ever smaller pieces, which are small enough to be ingested and thereby pose a hazard for the food web that includes us humans.
 Furthermore, 46% of the plastic by weight comprises discarded fishing nets and lines which are particularly hazardous to marine life.

 While the need for a cleanup is clear, the engineering behind developing an efficient system that can survive at sea for decades is hard.
 It took years for our skilled team, which currently consists of scientists and engineers with around 400 years of offshore engineering experience between them, to develop the technology.
 After 273 scale model tests, six at-sea prototypes, mapping the patch with 30 vessels and an airplane, and going through several technology iterations, we are now ready to put the first ocean cleanup system to the test, launching from San Francisco on September 8th.